 Every coach is challenged with the task of winning games.
-Unfortunately, a lot of factors are out of the coach's control, such as personal abilities and referee calls.
-And even when a coach has the perfect game plan and execution, sometimes his team may lose to a better opponent.
+Unfortunately, a lot of factors are out of the coach’s control—personal abilities and referee calls for example.
+And even if a coach has the perfect game plan and execution, his team may still lose to a better opponent.
 Whether it is a win or loss, the coach is largely responsible for creating a winning attitude for his or her program.

 Always Remain Positive

-There are always positive moments to reflect on during and after a competition: maybe someone set a great screen or hit a difficult shot, perhaps an athlete performed a good block on a defensive play, there could have been a perfect handoff on a relay or acknowledge players for consistently working hard during a match.
+There are always positive moments to reflect on during and after a competition: maybe someone set a great screen or hit a difficult shot, perhaps someone made an excellent block on defense.
+Even there was nothing positive to highlight from the stat sheet, you can still acknowledge players for consistently working hard during a match.
 As a coach you have to find that beacon of light and let it shine at all times.

 Be a Good Sport